EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 To subscribe to a stream from a specific position, you need to provide a *stream position*.
 This can be `Start`, `End` or a *big int* (unsigned 64 bit integer) position.

-The following subscribes to the stream "some-stream" at position 20, this means that events 21 and onward will be handled:
+The following subscribes to the stream `some-stream` at position `20`, this means that events `21` and onward will be handled:

 <xode-group>
 <xode-block title="C#">